Norman Reilly Raine

-Norman Reilly Raine (23 June 1894 – 19 July 1971) was an American screenwriter, creator of "Tugboat Annie" and winner of an Oscar for the screenplay of The Life of Emile Zola (1937).
+Norman Reilly Raine (23 June 1894 – 19 July 1971) was an American screenwriter, playwright, and author.
+He won an Academy Award for Best Writing, Screenplay for his work on The Life of Emile Zola (1937).
+He was also known as the creator of the fictional character "Tugboat Annie".

-Early years
+Early life

 Raine was born in Wilkes-Barre, Pennsylvania.
 He began writing in 1912, when he was 17, with a job as a reporter on The Buffalo Morning Express.
-He stayed two years and left for service with the Canadian Expeditionary Force during World War I. He was discharged as a captain in the Royal Air Force.
-After the war he joined MacLean's Magazine in Toronto and became assistant editor.
+He also served for four years in the U.S. Navy.
+At the outbreak of World War I, Raine left to join the so-called "American Legion" of the Canadian Expeditionary Force.
+He was discharged as a captain in the Royal Canadian Air Force (RCAF).

+After the war, he moved to Toronto and became an assistant editor at Maclean's magazine.
 In 1924, in one of his articles, he commented at about rum-running, saying "It is openly asserted by the rum runners that Canadian banks finance or help to carry, by credit and other methods, some of the larger deals put over by the trade" which The Montreal Gazette called an "outstanding statement".

-He died in Woodland Hills, California.
+Even after moving to Hollywood to work as a screenwriter, Raine was a member of the Royal Canadian Military Institute.

+Career

 Broadway

 Raine tried the Broadway stage in 1933.
 With Frank Butler as collaborator, he wrote Hangman's Whip, a jungle melodrama in which two well-known Hollywood actors, Montagu Love and Barton MacLane, played leading roles.
 It later became the 1933 film White Woman with Carole Lombard and Charles Laughton.